Let’s look at what this company does — or used to do — in the hosting space.

 Ordering a particular package involves filling out a non-secure (not HTTPS) online form, although, to be fair, no money changes hands at this point.
 Given my reservations about this vendor, it’s anyone’s guess if you’ll ever get what you ordered.

-You can apparently contact this company by telephone, fax (if you remember what that is), or email.
-I tried the email route, which didn’t bounce back with an immediate error, but I won’t be holding my breath while waiting to receive any subsequent reply.
+You can contact this company through telephone, fax (if you remember what that is), or email, or so they say.
+I decided to try the email route, and surprisingly, it didn’t bounce back with an immediate error.
+However, I won’t hold my breath waiting for any subsequent reply.

 The TeleMax website has a very sparse FAQ page.
 When I clicked another link labeled “PC-Support” (because it might lead to support), a .exe file started to download, which, of course, I didn’t dare run!
 It’s another indication that this company is still living (if at all) in the distant internet past.